PreveenSankhala/postgresql-sceencast/README.md

 - **Podman** is an open-source container management tool used to create, run, and manage containers on Linux systems.

-- **PostgreSQL** is an open-source relational database management system (RDBMS).
-Which is used for data storage and management.
+- **PostgreSQL** is an open-source relational database management system (RDBMS) which is used for data storage and management.

 ## System update